-The Recruitment Events Co. is an events business that works exclusively with the in-house recruitment community.
+Reconverse is an events business that works exclusively with the in-house recruitment community.
 Our belief is that small groups of people, talking openly and honestly, yield far greater output than one person presenting to a conference room of people.
-Operating now in our sixth year, we have hosted over 200 events, ranging from boutique networking events for 20 people, to festival style events of 800 in-house recruiters in central london hotspot, Hawker House.
+Operating now in our sixth year, we have hosted over 180 events, ranging from boutique networking events for 20 people, to festival style events of 500 in-house recruiters in Borough Market, the HMS President and Billy Bobs Honkeytonk jamie@rl100.co.uk www.linkedin.com/in/jamieasleonard